Seaholm High School: History

-Seaholm opened in 1951 under the name Birmingham High.
+Seaholm opened in 1951 under the name Birmingham High School.
 At the time, the Board of Education President was Ernest W. Seaholm (retired Chief Engineer for Cadillac) and the treasurer was Wylie E. Groves.
 Birmingham's two high schools are now named for them: Seaholm High School and Groves High School.
 Birmingham High School's first principal was Ross Wagner.
 John Schulz served as the next principal (1968–1979), Jim Wallendorf followed, serving from 1979 to 1992.

 At one time Seaholm High School hosted classes of grades 4 through 12 of the Japanese School of Detroit, a supplementary Japanese school.
 In 2010, the JSD announced that it was relocating to Novi, Michigan; it moved in mid-2011.

 Programs

 The Forensics Team has consistently enjoyed success at the state-finalist level.
 Quiz Bowl team has also had success, winning a national championship in 1991 at the American Scholastics Competition Network Tournament of Champions and a state championship in 1994.

 The student newspaper, the Seaholm Highlander, has won multiple prestigious Spartan Awards from the Michigan Interscholastic Press Association.

 The Flexible Scheduling Program, which involved a seven teacher team that created a series of interdisciplinary social studies/humanities courses with flexible schedules, began in the 1960s.
 They may be taken in lieu of standard English and social studies classes.
 Students are permitted to teach courses themselves.
 According to the Christian Science Monitor, the reduction in bureaucracy, interaction and collaboration between teachers, the interdisciplinary nature, and flexible time schedules made the program attractive.